-Research shows that a New Year’s fitness resolution can be exceptionally effective, as long as you have the right approach (you can watch the fun little video by Doctor Mike Evans at the end of this post to see why).
-That’s why we have come up with our top tips on how you succeed with your New Year’s fitness resolution.
+Research shows that a New Year’s resolution can be very effective, as long as you have the right approach (you can watch the fun little video by Doctor Mike Evans at the end of this post to see why).

-Whatever your New Year’s fitness resolution is, the chances are that it won’t happen unless you have a solid plan for success.
-So take your resolution a step further, and write down a real plan for what you want to achieve and how you are going to do it.
+Whatever your New Year’s resolution is, chances are that it won’t happen unless you have a solid plan for success.
+So take your resolution a step further and write down a real plan for what you want to achieve and how you are going to do it.

 Instead, set weekly goals that you can measure.
 It can be a number of times each week you work out, running a longer distance than last week, adding more weight to your lifts, losing (or gaining) a certain amount of weight, etc. Anything that motivates you.

-If you want professional help and support, you can also sign up for Online Personal Training with us 😀
+If you want professional help and support, you can also sign up for diabetes coaching with me 😀